 When an employer learns of a need for accommodation, it must engage in a "good faith interactive process" with the employee to negotiate options.

-The employee and the boss are expected to have a conversation about the problems that are bothering him or her and any appropriate accommodations that could be made to remedy those issues.
+The employee and the boss are expected to have a conversation about the problems that bother him or her and any appropriate accommodations that could be made to remedy those issues.
 The employer must study and consider the employee's limitations, compare them to the employee's job or other available employment, and figure out how to work around them.
-An employer who either does not participate in the interactive process or participates in an inadequate process can be found in violation of the law.
+An employer who does not participate in the interactive process or participates in an inadequate process can be found to violate the law.

 Employers who discriminate against employees based on their age are breaking the law.
 Employees over the age of 40 are shielded from prejudice or being forced out of work because of their age.